-Laser Hair Removal offers a permanent reduction of unwanted hair growth and currently there is no Laser Hair Removal to offer complete hair removal.
-Despite this studies have shown that as much as 90% of the hair treated during a full course of Laser Hair Removal does not grow back.
+Laser Hair Removal offers a permanent reduction of unwanted hair growth and currently, there is no Laser Hair Removal to offer complete hair removal.
+Despite this, studies have shown that as much as 90% of the hair treated during a full course of Laser Hair Removal does not grow back.

-The best results are seen when patients undergo a full course of Laser Hair Removal, the length of the course entirely depends on the patient and area treated.
+The best results are seen when patients undergo a full course of Laser Hair Removal, the length of the course entirely depends on the patient and the area treated.
 You should expect to have between 4-8 Laser Hair Removal treatments for optimum results.
 We recommend this many treatments because the hair growth cycle is in phases and hair in the first stage can only be treated by the laser, which is why multiple treatments ensure that every hair is targeted.

 We advise patients not to wax in between Laser Hair Removal sessions as this can disrupt the growth cycle of the hair and make the treatment less effective, patients can shave in between treatments.

 On our team is one of Scotland’s most qualified laser practitioners.
 Vivek Sivarajan has more than 13 years of laser experience and has lectured around the world.
 He is one of only a few doctors in the UK to have a Doctorate in Laser Treatment and was Laser Consultant at Glasgow Royal Infirmary, the UK’s busiest NHS laser department.
 Our Lead Aesthetic Nurse, Carol Dunn RGN is one of Scotland’s most experienced laser practitioners, having used lasers for over ten years.
 By coming to us you can rest assured that we have the knowledge and experience to look after you.